Why Feedback Cultures Fail — and What Systems Need Instead

 • short-term optics over long-term learning

-Then feedback that threatens those incentives will be ignored or softened.
+Then feedback that threatens those incentives will be ignored, softened, or redirected.

 People are not irrational when they stop telling the truth in such systems.